johbenrivcar/setedious/README.md

     const setedious = require( `setedious` );
     setedious.connect( connectOptions );

-    // register a handler called whenever "myNamedSet" is returned setedious.onDataset( "myNamedSet", dataSet=>{
+    // register a handler called whenever "orders" is returned setedious.onDataset( "orders", dataSet=>{
-        console.log( `dataSet 'myNamedSet' has been returned` );
+        console.log( `dataSet 'orders' has been returned` );
-        console.log( dataSet.myNamedSet );
+        console.log( dataSet.orders );
     });

-The above handler will be called whenever any sql statement submitted to setedious returns a dataset named "myNamedSet".
+The above handler will be called whenever any sql statement submitted to setedious returns a dataset named "orders". _Note that all set names are case-insensitive._

-    // create and submit the SQL, with handler for all datasets let sql = "SELECT 'myNamedSet' setName, * FROM myTable;"
+    // Define the SQL statement to be run let sql = " SELECT 'orders' setName, * FROM ordersTable; "
-             + " SELECT 'anotherSet' setName, * FROM anoTable; ";
+             + " SELECT 'customers' setName, * FROM customerTable; ";

-The above SQL statement will return two datasets, named "myNamedSet" and "anotherSet".
-Empty datasets are not returned.
+The above SQL statement will return two datasets, named "orders" and "customers" respectively. _Note empty datasets are not returned._

-    // execute both select statements and collect the returned
+    // execute the SQL and collect the returned
     // datasets in a callback.
-    setedious.execSQL( sql , (err, allDataSets )=>{
+    setedious.execSQL( sql , ( allDataSets, errors )=>{
-        if( err ){
-            console.log( "ERROR REPORTED", err)
-        }
         console.log("All data sets", allDataSets );
+        if(errors) console.log("Errors", errors );
     });

-The above js statement will execute the SQL, and return the datasets back to the callback.
-If a dataset with the name ERROR is returned from the call, that will be returned in the parameter err.
+The above js statement will execute the SQL, and return the datasets back to the callback. _By convention_ if a dataset with the name "errors" is returned from the call, that dataset will be returned in the second parameter of the callback (_errors_ in the example above).
+* Note that there may be both an _errors_ data set and also other datasets returned as a result of a single call.
+* Note that SQL errors such as invalid syntax will be returned in the _errors_ dataset, **not** by a thrown error.
+* Note that multiple errors may be returned as the result of a single call, in which case the _errors_ data set will contain multiple rows.

 ### setName column in SQL statements
-To correctly allocate returned data rows to a named dataSet, the first column of a result set must be named **setName** and be set to the string name of the dataset:
+To correctly allocate returned data rows to a named dataSet, the first column of all records in a result set must be named **setName** and be set to the string name of the dataset:

 *Example*

-    SELECT "PERSONS" setName, * FROM T_PERSONS;
+    SELECT "persons" setName, * FROM T_PERSONS;

 **NOTES**
- * If there is no setName column, then the set name defaults to **dataSet**.
+ * If there is no setName column, then the set name defaults to **dataset**.

+* The value of the column _setName_ is regarded as case-insensitive and all set names will be converted to lower-case strings in the results.
+Therefore, rows returned with _setName_ differing only by capitalisation will be returned in the _same_ dataset, whose set name will be lower-case letters only.

 * If multiple SQL statements in a single request return rows with the **same** *setName* then all the rows returned from those SQL statements are concatenated in a single dataset.
-For example, this SQL will return a single dataset named **PLANES** containing all records from both tables, monoplanes first then biplanes:
+For example, the SQL below will return a single dataset named **PLANES** containing all records from both tables, monoplanes first then biplanes:

         let sql = " SELECT 'PLANES' setName, * FROM t_MonoPLANES ORDER BY name; SELECT 'PLANES' setName, * FROM t_BiPLANES ORDER BY name;"